danilofeijo/cypress-lab/README.md

 # cypress-lab
 ![Icon laboratory][lab-icon]

-A test automation setup that you can apply in the real world.
+A test automation setup example that you can apply in the real world.

-## What do we have here
+## Features
 ### Test suite
+* [ServeRest][tool-serverest], an amazing server that simulates an e-commerce to be tested
 * [Cypress][tool-cy], to create and run E2E tests
 * [Faker][tool-faker], to generate randon data for tests
 * "Page Action" custom pattern, to organize the test structure